LucianoBestia/chrome_preferences_replace/README.md

 The first and only argument is the path to the Preferences file.
 The program is compiled in WSL2 and it is a Linux program.
+It will work only on computers that have WSL2 enabled with a Linux OS.
-It is simple to run this little program from Win10:
+It is simple to run this little program from Win10 command prompt:
 `wsl ~/rustprojects/chrome_preferences_replace/target/release/chrome_preferences_replace "/mnt/c/Users/Luciano/AppData/Local/Google/Chrome/User Data/Default/Preferences"`

 ## development